 Intelligent Surveillance Cameras

-With the widespread use of security cameras in public places, AI video analysis and scene understanding with computer vision have become essential features of surveillance systems.
-Visual data from camera streams contain rich information compared to other information sources such as mobile location, GPS, radar signals, etc. Large-scale video analytics systems are able to collect statistical information about the status of road traffic, public places, buildings, or private areas.
+With the widespread use of security cameras in public places, AI video analytics and scene understanding with computer vision have become essential features of surveillance systems.
+Visual data from camera streams contain rich information compared to other sources such as mobile location, GPS, radar signals, etc. Large-scale video analytics systems can collect statistical information about the status of road traffic, public places, buildings, or private areas.

-Modern AI vision software allows using the video feed of virtually any network camera.
-Depending on its hardware configuration, a single edge device can process the video feed of multiple cameras.
+Modern AI vision software can analyze video feeds from virtually any network camera.
+Depending on its hardware configuration, a single-edge device can process the video feed of multiple cameras.
 Powerful edge servers can analyze dozens to hundreds of cameras.

-Some IP camera manufacturers or turnkey point solutions provide on-camera intelligence where the computing processor is integrated into the camera.
-However, enterprise systems usually separate AI computation from the camera itself – for a number of reasons.
+Some IP camera manufacturers or turnkey point solutions provide on-camera intelligence with an integration of the computing processor directly into the camera.
+However, enterprise systems usually separate AI computation from the camera – for several reasons.

-First of all, businesses need to stay vendor-independent and maintain the ability to negotiate.
-Then, companies need to avoid technology lock-in, and ensure extensibility and integration with their systems.
-Also, cameras with integrated AI processing don’t allow to scale up hardware recourses if a company needs to extend features or increase AI performance.
+First, businesses need to stay vendor-independent and maintain the ability to negotiate.
+Then, companies must avoid technology lock-in and ensure extensibility and integration with their systems.
+Also, cameras with integrated AI processing don’t allow scaling up hardware resources if a company needs to extend features or increase AI performance.

 AI Video Surveillance Systems

 In traditional video surveillance, systems fully depend on human operators and individual judgment and attentivity.
-Intelligent AI analysis supports human operators with very fast, objective, and consistent information.
-Depending on the use case, the AI vision software performs tasks for detecting and predicting situations such as traffic congestions, security threats, accidents, and other anomalies.
+Intelligent AI analysis supports human operators with fast, objective, and consistent information.
+Depending on the use case, the AI vision software performs detection and prediction tasks for traffic congestion, security threats, accidents, and other anomalies.

 A typical computer vision system integrates multiple software capabilities, from data input acquisition to image preprocessing, deep learning inference, output aggregation, communication, and visualization.
-Such a computer vision system is able to run one or multiple applications that each address specific problems (anomaly detection, pose detection, object detection, etc.).
+Such a computer vision system can run one or multiple applications that address specific problems (anomaly detection, pose estimation, object detection, etc.).

 Computer Vision Applications vs. AI Models

-An AI model is not a computer vision application; the two terms are often incorrectly used interchangeably.
-A computer vision application contains a computer vision pipeline (or flow) that contains one or multiple AI models.
+An AI model is not a computer vision application; the terms are often used interchangeably, albeit incorrectly.
+A computer vision application contains a computer vision pipeline (or flow) with one or multiple AI models.

 The AI model requires upstream functions to fetch and preprocess image data before feeding it into the model.
 Only then can an AI model perform an algorithmic task to transform video frames into specific metadata (e.g., classes of “person” with confidence).
 The raw model output requires interpretation and aggregation with logic to be useful for solving a business or security problem.